What is semantic search?

 Pros and cons of semantic search

 As noted above, a semantic search approach offers several benefits over its simpler keyword-based predecessors, but it also comes with several limitations and challenges.
+The advantages of semantic search include the following:

 - Better relevance and accuracy.
 The most important benefit of semantic search algorithms is their ability to improve the quality of search results.
 The ability to infer a searcher's intended meaning and context is especially useful for queries containing ambiguous language or that have different implications based on location or time.
-For example, with a semantic search algorithm, the query "local restaurants" would yield results in the user's current town.
+For example, with a semantic search algorithm, the query local restaurants would yield results in the user's current town.

 - Flexibility and adaptability.
 Semantic search algorithms are dynamic, adjusting in response to new data and user interactions over time.
 This flexibility enables the algorithm to better reflect emerging trends and changes in language usage, as well as users' preferences.
 For example, a semantic search algorithm can learn to recognize a new slang term and associate it with older synonyms.

 - Improved user experience.
 Because semantic search algorithms can understand the underlying meaning of a user's question, rather than relying only on the exact words typed, they facilitate simpler, more natural interactions with search engines.
-For example, if a user types in the natural language query "what time is the NFL game tonight," the search algorithm could provide an answer that takes into account the current date, the football season schedule and the user's time zone.
+For example, if a user types in the natural language query "what time is the NFL game tonight," the search algorithm could provide an answer that considers the current date, the football season schedule and the user's time zone.

 - Efficient information retrieval.
 Using semantic analysis with databases such as knowledge graphs is significantly faster than traditional keyword search methods, particularly when combined with predictive analytics and pattern-matching machine learning algorithms.
-This benefit is particularly important for search engines like Google, which need to sort through an unimaginably vast amount of internet content to provide results.
+This benefit is important for search engines like Google, which need to sort through an unimaginably vast amount of internet content to provide results.

 Disadvantages of semantic search include the following:

 - Computational load.
-Semantic search algorithms' size and complexity also means they require a great deal of computational resources to function, including processing power and extensive memory.
+Semantic search algorithms' size and complexity also mean they require a great deal of computational resources to function, including processing power and extensive memory.
 Moreover, these compute and memory requirements scale with the amount of data being analyzed.
 Acquiring, operating and monitoring this compute infrastructure can be highly costly -- not to mention energy-intensive, which raises environmental sustainability concerns.

 - Data privacy.
 Part of what makes semantic search algorithms useful is their ability to understand the specific context in which a user is making their search.
 But this involves tracking and analyzing user data, such as location, internet browsing behavior and search history.
 In addition to raising obvious individual information privacy concerns, these practices could lead to regulatory compliance issues in regions with strong data protection laws, such as the European Union's General Data Protection Regulation.